boldflight/BibleConverter/test_EPUB/output/Mark.md

 [4] And when they come from the marketplace, they do not eat unless they wash.
 They hold fast to many other traditions: the washing of cups, pots, kettles, and dining couches.)
 [5] The Pharisees and the experts in the law asked him, “Why do your disciples not live according to the tradition of the elders, but eat with unwashed hands?”
 [6] He said to them, “Isaiah prophesied correctly about you hypocrites, as it is written:
+‘This people honors me with their lips, but their heart is far from me.
+[7] They worship me in vain,
+teaching as doctrine the commandments of men.’
 [14] Then he called the crowd again and said to them, “Listen to me, everyone, and understand.
 [15] There is nothing outside of a person that can defile him by going into him.
 Rather, it is what comes out of a person that defiles him.”
 [17] Now when Jesus had left the crowd and entered the house, his disciples asked him about the parable.